transitland/www-transit-land/documentation/datastore/issues.md

 ## Background

-Transit data specifications have rules for data field types and referential integrity between those fields, but often their values do not accurately reflect the geographical, temporal, or other characteristic of the data content.
+Transit data specifications have rules for data field types and referential integrity between those fields, but often their values are not accurate with regard to the geographical, temporal, or other characteristic of the data content.
 For example, GTFS Shape points may be accidentally stored in reverse, or a Feed URL may be invalid.
 In other words, quality is a concern outside of validation.

-Transitland's Datastore offers a mechanism to check the quality, create records of issues if found, and a way to resolve those issues through Changesets.
+Transitland's Datastore offers a mechanism to check the data quality, create records of issues if found, and resolve those issues through Changesets.

 ## Issue Data Model

 An Issue instance represents a single occurrence of an issue type.
-This typically means the issue is associated with one entity, such as a Route or Feed, although sometimes the issue type can cover the interrelationship between two entities.
-For example, an issue flagging an unusual stop distance from a route would be associated with both those particular Route and Stop instances.
+This typically means the issue is associated with at least one entity, such as a Route or Feed, although sometimes the issue type can cover the interrelationship between two entities.
+For example, an issue flagging an unusual distance between a Stop and RouteStopPattern would have an association with both those particular Route and Stop instances.

 | Attribute | Type | Description |
 |-----------|------|---------|